 Understanding Lowell's Climate

 Lowell is in the Cold climate zone, enjoying moderate summers but fairly cold winters.
-The area sees an average high temperature of 56 degrees Fahrenheit and an average low of roughly 41 degrees Fahrenheit.
-There's an average of 46 inches of rain per year, with January as the driest month and September as the wettest.
-Lawn health is connected to the local climate in multiple ways.
-Drier, hotter months call for increased watering to keep your lawn from growing brown and stunted, whereas wetter months can deplete soil nutrients even as grass flourishes.
-Climate zone is a big determinant of your seeding, aeration, and fertilization schedule throughout the year.
+Temperatures in the area range from an average high of around 56 degrees Fahrenheit to an average low of roughly 41 degrees Fahrenheit.
+There's an average of 46 inches of rain a year, with October being the wettest month and February the driest.

 What To Consider Before Choosing a Lawn Care Company